forkjoseph/EECS589/README.md

 * Turn in a 2-page draft proposal (including references) by January 30.
 Remember to include the names and Michigan email addresses of the group members.
 * Keep revising your initial idea and incorporate instructor feedback.
 However, your team and project proposal must be finalized and approved on or before February 11.
-* Each group must submit a 4-page mid-semester progress report and present mid-semester progress during class hours on the week of March 13.
+* Each group must submit a 4-page mid-semester progress report and present mid-semester progress during class hours on the week of March 14.
+* **Each group must prepare for 5 to 15 minutes presentation for mid-semester progress during class hours on March 14**.
 * Each group must present their final results during a presentation or poster session on April 11.
 * **Each group must turn in an 8-page final report and your code via email on or before 11:59PM EST on April 15.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
 The self-contained (i.e., include ALL dependencies) code must be submitted as a zip file.
 Each zip file containing the code must include a README file with a step-by-step guide on how to compile and run the provided code.